xunker/AutoHideSidebar/README.md

 Installation
 ------------

+You can find the package in Sublime Package Control by searching for "Auto Hide Sidebar".

-AutoHideSidebar is not yet in Sublime Package Control so you will need to add it manually by downloading `AutoHideSidebar.py` in to the User Packages directory.
+You can also install it by hand by downloading `AutoHideSidebar.py` in to the User Packages directory.
 On OS X this defaults to `~/Library/Application Support/Sublime Text 3/Packages/User` but may vary on other operating systems.

-It has been [submitted to Package Control](https://github.com/wbond/package_control_channel/pull/5133) and will (hopefully) be available there soon.

 Configuration
 -------------